 - a) The Small Business Debt Relief Program covers the SBA 7a, 504 and Microloan Program.
-These loans can be used for short and long-term working capital. - b) The SBA Express Bridge Pilot Program allows small businesses that currently have a relationship with an SBA Express Lender to access up to \$25,000 with less paperwork.
-These loans can help small businesses overcome the temporary loss of revenue they are experiencing and can be a term loan or used to bridge the gap while applying for a direct SBA Economic Injury Disaster loan.
+These loans can be used for short and long-term working capital.
+We have the following additional information on these programs: - i) The SBA will automatically pay the principal, interest, and fees of current 7(a), 504, and microloans for a period of six months. - ii) The SBA will also automatically pay the principal, interest, and fees of new 7(a), 504, and microloans issued prior to September 27, 2020. - iii) For current SBA Serviced Disaster (Home and Business) Loans: If your disaster loan was in "regular servicing" status on March 1, 2020, the SBA is providing automatic deferments through December 31, 2020.
+Note these refer to other EIDL programs that have been accessible post previous disasters (Tropical Storm Irene being one). - b) The SBA Express Bridge Loan (EBL) Pilot Program allows small businesses that currently have a relationship with an SBA Express Lender to access up to \$25,000.
+These loans can help small businesses overcome the temporary loss of revenue they are experiencing and can be a term loan or used to bridge the gap while applying and waiting for a direct SBA Economic Injury Disaster loan.